Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 ![Image alt](/assets/posts/Deep_Dive_Protocols/cellLayout.png "Cell")

-I have name it.......`ThreeLabelTableViewCell` 😛.
+I have named it.......`ThreeLabelTableViewCell` 😛.
 Again, pardon my naming.

 There is nothing in the implementation of `ThreeLabelTableViewCell`.

 This is how my Storyboard looks like.
-Nothing special.
+Nothing extra ordinary.

 ![Image alt](/assets/posts/Deep_Dive_Protocols/storyboard.png "Storyboard")